thedylanwalsh/fixedML/tutorial/fixedML tutorial.markdown

 Eventually you will encounter deeply hierarchical delimited or fixed width files, where the vendor ought to have considered XML or JSON.

-## Fixed width files may be sparsely populated.
+## Fixed width files may be sparsely populated
 We can see the fixed width name example does not use space efficiently:

     'John................'